Kethan3/major_project_highperformance_transformer_approach_for_intrusiondetection/README.md

 # High-Performance Transformer Approach for Intrusion Detection

 This repository contains the implementation of a high-performance transformer approach for Intrusion Detection  designed to identify and classify network traffic anomalies.
-By leveraging state-of-the-art machine learning (ML) and deep learning (DL) techniques, including Transformer Encoder-Decoder models, this system ensures robust and scalable detection of threats in network traffic.
+By leveraging state-of-the-art machine learning (ML) and deep learning (DL) techniques, including Transformer Encoder-Decoder models, voting classifier, this system ensures robust and scalable detection of threats in network traffic.

 ---